We create the world’s fastest supercomputer and largest gaming platform.

 NVIDIA integrates with: NVIDIA DGX Station™, NVIDIA DGX Spark™, NVIDIA CUDA-X™, NVIDIA Omniverse™, NVIDIA ALCHEMI, NVIDIA CloudXR 6.0, NVIDIA Dynamo integration with vLLM, NVIDIA integration with Synopsys engineering solutions, Collaboration with T-Mobile and Nokia for 5G edge AI, Partnership with Dassault Systèmes for industrial transformation.

-Based on user reviews and social mentions, the most common pain points are: cost per token, API costs.
+Based on user reviews and social mentions, the most common pain points are: token cost, $500 bill, LLM costs, cost per token.